Habit of Worrying Too Much - and How to Stop It

 Relaxing Facial Muscles Goes a Long Way

-Those furrow lines between our eyebrows didn't appear there to "give some character to our faces", but as a result of a chronic worrying, even that unconscious one.
-Namely, many folks are not aware how much they are secretly tense over some future outcomes.
+Those furrow lines between our eyebrows didn't appear there to "give some character to our face", but as a result of a chronic worrying, even that unconscious one.
+Namely, many folks are not aware how much they are secretly tense over some possible future outcomes.

 The main reason being that we don't trust ourselves enough as to welcome our future, while ready to face any adversity and deal with anything unfavorable.
 That lack of readiness makes us worry whether we will be up to all the challenges and demands being thrown at us in the times to come.

 So, we could start our relaxation routine by relaxing our face, all of those 80 or so muscles.
 Did you know that Olympic sprinters and runners train themselves to relax face and hands, because those two groups of muscles are particularly responsible for wastage of nervous energy which they need for maximum performance and inner coaching to win.
 By doing that they also remove any anxiety about the outcome of their run.

 BONUS: By training your facial muscles to be relaxed, your face will start looking younger.
 Your expression will change, some wrinkles will disappear.
 Did you know that Botox facelift does exactly that: relaxes your facial muscles by preventing the neurotransmitter acetylcholine to tense up those muscles and cause wrinkles?

 But then, since you are not going for an Olympic medal, you can afford to relax more than your face and hands.
 Always think in terms of that tandem of mind and muscles and how they can only produce worry when both do their part.
 Fortunately, that's what "voluntary" is all about---meaning that you can use those muscles as you wish.